Eadgyth/Programming-Editor/README.md

 <h3>Eadgyth Programming-Editor</h3>
 <p>
-A text editor which can be used for coding and which can be easily set up to run code for testing.
-The goal is an editor that is as simple as possible to use and is helpful, for example, to write applications for home requirements.
+This is a text editor which can be used for coding and which can be easily set up to run code by built-in functions.
+The goal is that it is as simple as possible to use and is helpful, for example, to write applications for home requirements.
+One feature is compiling and running Java code organized in packages and creating an executable jar file of a Java project.
+Also, running scripts in Perl, Python an R is included.
 <br>
 <p>
 A more detailed description of the features, screenshots, a help site and code documentation